HUBioDataLab/ASCARIS/README.md

 ```
 - **alphafold_summary**: Processed data for AlphaFold structures.
 Includes protein identifier, chain id, sequence, model count for each entry.

-### Datasets

-Datasets that are used to create machine learning models are provided in **datasets** folder.
-Each file has a _raw and _imputed version, in which in the latter one the empty values are imputed with the mean values of each property obtained from the training set.
-Feature vectors that are created using Alphafold proteins and PDB proteins can be found under related folders.

-- **training_uptodate_full.txt** : Full training dataset obtained from UniProt, PMD and ClinVar.
-- **training_uptodate_full_2014selected.txt** : 2014 subset of the training set.
-- **swiss_test.txt** : Benchmark set obtained from SwissVar database.
-- **varibench_test.txt** : Benchmark set obtained from VariBench database.
-- **psnp_test.txt** : Benchmark set obtained from PredictSNP database.
-- **mutationtaster_test** : Benchmark set obtained from MutationTaster data.
-- **training_uptodate_full_2014selected_wo_swiss** : 2014 subset of the training set, test datapoints from SwissVar removed.
-- **training_uptodate_full_2014selected_wo_varibench** : 2014 subset of the training set, test datapoints from Varibench removed.
-- **training_uptodate_full_2014selected_wo_psnp** : 2014 subset of the training set, test datapoints from PredictSNP removed.
-- **training_uptodate_full_2014selected_wo_mt** : 2014 subset of the training set, test datapoints from MutationTaster removed.
-- **featurevector_brca1_xx** : Feature vector created for benchmarking BRCA1 variations.
-AF and PDB versions, as well as imputed and not imputed versions are found in the relevant folders.
-- **featurevector_p53_xx** : Feature vector created for benchmarking P53 variations.
-AF and PDB versions, as well as imputed and not imputed versions are found in the relevant folders.
-- **featurevector_calm1_xx** : Feature vector created for benchmarking CALM1 variations.
-AF and PDB versions, as well as imputed and not imputed versions are found in the relevant folders.
-- **training_uptodate_full_pdb_imputed_wo3genes** : Imputed PDB training feature vector without datapoints from BRCA1, P53 and CALM1.File is zipped due to size limitations.
-- **training_uptodate_full_pdb_raw_wo3genes** : Non-imputed PDB training feature vector without datapoints from BRCA1, P53 and CALM1.
-- **training_uptodate_full_alphafold_imputed_wo3genes** : Imputed AlphaFold training feature vector without datapoints from BRCA1, P53 and CALM1.
-File is zipped due to size limitations.
-- **training_uptodate_full_alphafold_raw_wo3genes** : Non-imputed AlphaFold training feature vector without datapoints from BRCA1, P53 and CALM1.

 ## Usage

 Please unzip required files prior to running the code.